New Guinea campaign: Kokoda Track

 Buna was easily taken as the Allies had no military presence there (MacArthur wisely chose not to attempt an occupation by paratroopers since any such force would have been easily wiped out by the Japanese).
 The Japanese occupied the village with an initial force of 1,500 on 21 July 1942 and by 22 August had 11,430 men under arms at Buna.

 The Japanese objective was to seize Port Moresby by an overland advance from the north coast, following the Kokoda Track over the mountains of the Owen Stanley Range, as part of a strategy to isolate Australia from the United States.
 By 17 September the Japanese had reached the village of Ioribaiwa, just 30 km from the Allied airdrome at Port Moresby.
 The Australians held firm and began their counterdrive on 26 September.
-According to Morison, "...the Japanese retreat down the Kokoda Track had turned into a rout.
+According to historian Samuel Eliot Morison, "...the Japanese retreat down the Kokoda Track had turned into a rout.
 Thousands perished from starvation and disease; the commanding general, Horii, was drowned."
 Thus was the overland threat to Port Moresby permanently removed.